-Workforce regions, including CCPR regions, have begun the process of developing a toolkit to serve New Arapahoe/Douglas Local Plan 69 Americans.
+Workforce regions, including CCPR regions, have begun the process of developing a toolkit to serve New Americans.
 This work, led by Weld County and the Immigrant and Refugee Center of Northern Colorado, will survey local workforce regions throughout the state and create a toolkit of resources and services to assist New Americans.
 This toolkit is anticipated to include training workshops, resources, fact sheets and access to other information that can be shared and localized throughout Colorado.

 In addition, local workforce areas within the CCPR are conducting focus groups to get a better understanding of how best to serve New Americans in a local workforce area and share any resources developed across the CCPR region.
+Business Services Teams routinely work with local businesses to address language needs of incumbent workers, and customize training programs to accommodate persons for whom English is not the first language.